iossocket/StartKit/README.md

 6. Configure project

 	Configure `Build Triggers` -> Choose Pipeline defination `Pipleline script from SCM` -> Fill the form with the created credential.

+### About StartKit
+* Use Swift 3.0;
+* Architecture MVVM;
+* Use Carthage to manage dependencies;
+* Required 3rd part library: Alamofire, Kingfisher, ObjectMapper, SnapKit, SVProgressHUD;
+* SwiftLint to enforce Swift style and conventions;
+* Security scan: Danger;
+* Use Jenkins as CI;
+* Use fastlane as build and package tool;
+* AdHoc publish use HockeyApp.